osmphp/framework/doc/installation/02-linode-nginx-lets-encrypt.md

 ## Installing and Configuring Prerequisites ##

-Prepare your Linode server before the first Dubysa installation:
+Prepare your Linode server before the first Osm installation:

 1. **TODO**